-Thinking about your future plans in grades 9 and 10 will help you identify potential career pathways and open up new and exciting opportunities, like internships, summer expeditions, and volunteer or community programs.
+Thinking about your future plans will help you identify potential career pathways and open up new and exciting opportunities, like internships, summer expeditions, and volunteer or community programs.

 Your school counselors and teachers will help you every step of the way to complete the Class of Challenge.
 They will talk with you about your goals, concerns and potential plans for life after high school.
 Your parents and/or caregivers can also help you think about your future and complete your MyCAP experiences!
 Consider talking to them about how to find a mentor or another caring adult at school who can help you set goals, seek help when you may be struggling and follow through on your MyCAP experiences.

-Learn more about your MyCAP experiences for 9th and 10th grade below and at bostonpublicschools.org - but don’t forget that you can contact your school counselors and teachers for help!
+Learn more about your MyCAP experiences for 7th-12th grade below and at bostonpublicschools.org - but don’t forget that you can contact your school counselors and teachers for help!